MapColonies/polygon-parts-worker/README.md

     - Linting
     - Vulnerability scanning with Snyk

+## Architecture Overview

+### Task Processing Flow

+The worker processes two main types of jobs:

+1. **Ingestion Jobs** (`Ingestion_New`, `Ingestion_Update`, `Ingestion_Swap_Update`)
+   - **Validations Task**: Reads shapefile in chunks, validates features, and sends polygon parts to the Polygon Parts Manager for validation

+2. **Export Jobs** (`Export`)
+   - **Polygon Parts Task**: Retrieves polygon parts from the Polygon Parts Manager and merges features into GeoPackage files

+### Chunk-Based Processing

+The service uses **chunk-based processing** for handling large shapefiles:
+- Shapefile features are read and validated in configurable chunks (default: 1000 vertices per chunk)
+- Processing state is persisted after each chunk for fault tolerance
+- Failed tasks can resume from the last processed chunk
+- Metrics are collected for each chunk and aggregated at the file level

+### State Management and Recovery

+- **Processing state** includes last processed chunk index, feature index, and progress percentage
+- State is saved to the task parameters after each chunk
+- On task retry, processing resumes from the last saved state
+- Maximum retry attempts are configurable per task type

 ## Getting Started
 #### Prerequisites
 Ensure you have the following installed:
 - [Node.js](https://nodejs.org/en) (version specified in .nvmrc)
 - [npm](https://www.npmjs.com/)
+- Access to required storage volumes for shapefiles and GeoPackage files

 ## Installation